mislavcimpersak/django-real-content/README.rst

 Content sources
 ---------------

-Various localized news portals and local wikipedia in some cases.
+Various localised news portals and local wikipedia in some cases.

 TODO
 ----